Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You may apply the cream right after you turn off the water, or you can pat yourself with a towel so that you are not dripping wet.
 The skin must be wet or else this hint won't work.

 On occasion, I find myself buying hand lotion, hand cream or body lotions that are too sticky, heavy, or greasy.
 Instead of tossing them, I use them as foot lotion in my socks when I just want to soften my feet for a few hours or over night.
 I am not wasting any lotion and the heavy stuff seems to work great on feet.

 Source: Me...
 I am cheap, and hate tossing things out.

 By Gingerlilymay from New York, NY

 I am so excited to share this tip!
 Every year I request a certain body lotion from Bath and Body Works.
-I love it, but it certainly isn't cheap.
-But this year I received the set for Christmas that included the body oil (which I don't really use as much).
+This year, I received the set for Christmas that included the body oil.

 Trying to apply lotion to your own back can be a challenge.
 Get creative and also try some of the solutions found in this guide.
 This is a guide about applying lotion to your back.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.